-If you don't have time to do a lot of prep, at least check that intuitions offer courses in your subject.
+If you don't have time to do a lot of prep, at least check that institutions offer courses in your subject.
 You can do that online with the course search on university websites.
 Try to visit at least three different institutions to give yourself a good spread of information and contrasting approaches.

 Collect a guide

 When you arrive on the day, make sure you register and collect a copy of the fair guide.
 This will include a floor plan, and details of seminars or talks you might be interested in so you can organise your timetable.